 Thought to have originated with Celtic festival of Samhain, Halloween has evolved over the years and means different things to different people around the world.
 Now synonymous with myths, traditions and scary superstitions, here at Sudeley we’re preparing for the spookiest week of the calendar.
-Get into the ‘spirit’ of Halloweek, and read on to find out more about the creepy celebrations.
+Read on to find out more about the creepy celebrations.

 Throughout history there have been few other creatures who have been viewed in such a controversial manner as owls.
 Feared and respected, loathed and admired, and considered both wise and foolish.

 In medieval Europe, owls were thought to occupy dark, lonely places with many believing them to be witches.
 The nocturnal behaviour of an owl made them creatures to be feared – moving around an eerie darkness when people felt most vulnerable.
 The sound of a hooting owl meant that death was imminent or evil was afoot.

 While there are many superstitions at this time of year, a surprising number of them are linked to love and marriage.
 In Scottish folk law, girls believed that if they hung wet sheets in front of the fire, or looked into mirrors while walking downstairs at midnight on Halloween – they would see images of their future husbands.

 Elsewhere in Britain, apple bobbing was a custom used to help women find their future husbands.
 Some people would write names on the apples to determine a match, while others would race to see who would emerge with the fruit first – thus determining they would be next to marry.

 With 1,000 years of history, Sudeley is no stranger to ghostly guests.

 Richard III, Henry VIII, Lady Jane Grey, Elizabeth I and Charles I are just some of the kings and queens who feature in the castle’s bloody history, however it is the ‘lady in the green dress’, Katherine Parr, who has been most commonly spotted by vigilant guests.